olmallet81/URT/README.md

 # Design
 - C++ template class OLS:
-To get fast unit-root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute their t-statistics.
-This statistics will be used by the unit-root tests to decide whether the serie is (weakly) stationary or not.
+To get fast unit-root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute the t-statistics.
+These statistics will be used by the unit-root tests to decide whether the serie is (weakly) stationary or not.
 The OLS regression is run by simply declaring an OLS object with the arguments:
     - Vector "y" containing the dependent variable
     - Matrix "x" containing the independent variables (it can include intercept, trend, etc...)
-    - control named "stats" (optional, false by default) will compute additional statistics if turned to true as R2, adjusted R2, F statistic and Durbin-Watson statistic
+    - control named "stats" (optional, false by default) will compute additional statistics if turned to true as R-squared, adjusted R-squared, F statistic and Durbin-Watson statistic
 This class has 2 functions:
     - "get_stats()" taking the same Vector "x" and Matrix "y" as arguments, it computes the additional OLS regression statistics
     - "show()" outputs the results
 NB: I made the choice not to copy the Vector "y" and Matrix "x" when declaring an object OLS for performance reasons, when "x" becomes large it can quickly lead to a significative difference in term of performance.
-    - code example:
+    - code example using Armadillo:
     ```
     #include "./URT/include/URT.hpp"